MAGEN DAVID ADOM welcomes volunteer first responders from all over the world. Michael, from Austria, remembers the day he saved a baby’s life:

 “We drove to Erez Crossing at the Palestinian border and met two Palestinian paramedics who took our incubator back across the border to retrieve the baby.
 When they returned 25 minutes later, one of the paramedics was walking alongside the incubator with a manual hand pump that he was using to assist the baby’s breathing.

-“The journey to the Barzilai hospital was the longest 45 minutes of my life.
-My job was give the baby a breath every 3 seconds and to make sure the baby’s chest rose when I did.
+“The journey to Barzilai Hospital was the longest 45 minutes of my life.
+My job was to give the baby a breath every three seconds and to make sure the baby’s chest rose when I did.

 “When we entered the children’s intensive care area, many of the mothers came over to see what was happening.
 I noticed one mother in particular.
 I could tell that she was an observant Jew.
 This baby was a Palestinian.
 But what I saw I will never forget.
 This Jewish woman dropped to her knees and burst into tears.
 It was not her child.
 She did not know this child.
 But she saw that the child was suffering.

-The 22,000 first responders of MAGEN DAVID ADOM are modern day Good Samaritans who work around the clock to ensure that every person in Israel in need receives medical care.
+The 30,000 volunteer EMTs and paramedics of MAGEN DAVID ADOM are modern-day heroes who work around the clock to ensure that every person in Israel in need receives medical care.
 No one is excluded because of their ethnicity, national origin, religion, or political affiliation.

-Thank you for supporting the life-saving work of MAGEN DAVID ADOM in 2018.
+Thank you for supporting the lifesaving work of MAGEN DAVID ADOM.